thegambler111/CoolObsVault/99_Others/Obsidian/Obsidian Cheat Sheet.md

 # Graph

-- to exclude folder, in filter tab, use: *-path:path/to/folder*
+- To exclude folder, in filter tab, use: *-path:path/to/folder*

-Currently use: -path:Daily_notes -path:Setup
+- Currently use: -path:Daily_notes -path:Setup

 # Hotkeys
 | Usage                 | Hotkey             |